owlchester/kanka-docs/docs/source/guides/lists.md

 ## Filters

 Filters (accessed by clicking the **advanced filters** button) are remembered by module, but not by view mode.
 So if you filter on all dead characters, switching between grid and table view will not reset the filter.
-Filters are also remembered by account, module, and world.
+Filters are also remembered by account and module.
+Note that this excludes the campaign, so if you're viewing dead characters in campaign A, switching to campaign B will also show the dead characters.